bookercodes/booker.codes/works/scrimba-pod.md

 ![A company effort](../../img/scrimba-pod-timeline.png)

 I don't think it was up to NPRs standards 😅!
 But it was _good enough_ to start learning and iterating on the positioning of the podcast.

 A few months later, we arrived at a podcast elevator pitch and format that hooks our listeners:

 <iframe  src="https://www.youtube.com/embed/ojvIoO_Cn6g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## How does having an editor keep you consistent?
-Once the podcast got some traction and positive feedback, I proposed that we hire an experienced podcast editor.

-Did you know?
-[83% of podcasts eventually stop uploading and die out](https://podpros.com/5-main-reasons-podcasts-fail-and-how-you-can-overcome-each/#:~:text=There%20are%202.5%20million%20podcasts,in%20365%20days%20from%20now.), whereas the Scrimba podcast hasn't missed a week in over a year and is still going strong.

-Bringing on an editor allowed us to publish consistently and make the podcast as good as it can be while I worked on other projects in my role as Content Lead (you can read more about [how I reignited the Scrimba YouTube channel here](https://booker.codes/works/scrimba-yt/).)

 My editor, Jan, and I collaborated closely to make the format as good as it can possibly be and develop an efficient workflow: